fac31/agency-ameera-fahan/README.md

 ## QuickStart
 - The structure is three separate files for the HTML, CSS and JavaScript code which make up the main branch
 - Please pull all files together when creating a separate branch

 ## Table of Contents
 The project is structured following the below distinct sections.
-Please raise issues either targeting specific topics (e.g. accessibility) or targeting specific sections (e.g. team-section)
+Please raise issues either targeting specific topics (e.g. accessibility, media queries, global formatting) or targeting specific sections (e.g. team-section)
 - Navigation Menu
 - Header
 - Intro / About Us